 If the mountain won’t come to Muhammad

 So, if the mountain won’t come to Muhammad, then Muhammad must go to the mountain.
-That is, if a translation server with translation models is too expensive, they we needed a designed for the translation models to go to the translators.
+That is, if a translation server with translation engines is too expensive, they we needed a designed for the translation engines to go to the translators.
 Here’s how it works.

-Slate™ Desktop already makes the custom translation models and has an application to exports translation models to packages.
+Slate™ Desktop already makes the custom translation engines and has an application to exports translation engines to packages.
 The translation memories stay safe and secure on the Slate™ Desktop PC.
 You copy the model package to another PC, such as notebook, where Slate™ Desktop Pro imports its model into the translation service.

 Slate™ Connect adds the translation service to another PC when you exhaust Slate™ Desktop‘s activation count.
 It imports model packages and runs the models as a local translation service.
 This simple design naturally distributes the computer processing to different machines and totally eliminates the complexity and cost of maintaining expensive servers.